 Communicating with Us

 The best way to communicate with us is via email or text.
 Our email/phone is [email protected], (226) 567-5833 respectively, and the best times to reach us are early morning or late afternoon.
 We will do our best to respond as soon as possible, but please understand that we spend most of our time in the field growing your food and not at our desk.
-Please contact us with any news of the following: changes to your postal, or email address, changes to your drop-site location, problems with your drop-site, or dissatisfaction with your share.
+Please contact us with any news of the following: changes to your postal, or email address, changes to pickup, or dissatisfaction with your share.

 We will communicate with you by email.
 When you sign up, you will be added to our distribution list.
 Please read your email from us.
 We depend on being able to communicate important information such as necessary changes to your distribution schedule or to our farm events.
 Every week, we will email an update giving you information about the crops available that week, recipe ideas, or other farm related news.

 G. IMPORTANT POINTS TO REMEMBER/ CONSIDER

 – The contents of the weekly box is determined by the farm’s crop plan and will change throughout the season.

 – Produce is only available when it is ready in the field, in some cases this may just be for one or two weeks during the season.
 Unlike a grocery store, that typically buys produce from many farms and may import from different growing regions, we will not have the same produce available week after week.